wind-turbine.com

 Vestas: frequent gearbox or main bearing changes (Vestas V52, Vestas V80, Vestas V90).

-Siemens / Gamesa: modular design, typical gearbox exchanges, Yaw systems.
+Siemens / Gamesa: modular design, typical exchanges for gearboxes, yaw systems.

 Nordex: frequent bearing and gearbox replacements (Nordex N60, Nnordex N80, Nordex N117).